ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Note: The payload is just a byte string representing the Merkle tree root hash (and not some wrapper structure) so that it can be detached (see defintion of payload in https://www.rfc-editor.org/rfc/rfc9052#section-4.1) and easily re-computed from an inclusion path and leaf bytes.
 This allows to design other structures that force re-computation and prevent faulty implementations (forgetting to match a computed root with one embedded in a signature).

+One example of a Signed Merkle Tree Root is a "transparent signed statement" or "claim" as defined in {{-scitt-architecture}}.

 ## Inclusion Paths

 {{-certificate-transparency-v1}} defines a merkle audit path for a leaf in a merkle tree